 (That was a particularly heavy weekend - the one we watched 'La Notte' and 'Il Deserto Rosso' because we also watched 'Il Gattopardo' and 'Roma'.
 And other things, too.)

 I was expecting something of 'Marienbad' with 'Andrei Rublev', but was instead bowled over by the experience.
 It was one of the most moving, spiritual cinematic experiences I have yet had.
 I couldn't speak at the end (for fear of crying).
 At times haunting, moving, shocking, visceral.
 I was particularly struck, forgive the pun, by the acts of violence, which seemed the more shocking by often being unheralded.
-I was greatly moved by the sack of Vladimir - by the crowds praying inside the Cathedral, putting me in mind of the two great sacks of Constantinople (1204 and 1453) when crowds filled Hagia Sophia.
+I was greatly moved by the sack of Vladimir - by the crowds praying inside the Cathedral, putting me in mind of the two great sacks of Constantinople (1204 and 1453) - those two great sins - when crowds filled Hagia Sophia as the barbarians flooded the city.
 There was also the scene when the mould for the bell was fired, and when later it was first rung.

 'Andrei Rublev' is a fictionalized account of the Late Medieval Russian Icon painter of the same name.
 It has no concern with is early life; it's concern is solely his life as an artist in the context of his spiritual life.
 The film is constructed of sequential seven chapters, with shorter prologue and epilogue.
 We see no painting taking place, but instead each scene portrays an event with profound spiritual consequences for Rublev.
 Writing this I am inclined to see a influence of Dostoevsky in this structure and use of symbolism in the film.